fayedraza/Algorithms/README.md

 ![300px-Merge_sort_algorithm_diagram svg](https://user-images.githubusercontent.com/42160652/71956601-8fd47e00-31b9-11ea-92e4-94f8697b9b32.png)

-###### This is an exmaple of merge sort.
+###### This is an example of merge sort.
 As you can see, we first divide the elements till they are alone.
-After that they will be sorted in a specific order till all of have the elements have been sorted.
+After that they will be combined till all of the elements have been sorted.

  **Selection Sort Implementation in Java**
 ```java